mattvoss/anz.casclient/README.rst

 Go into {your plone site}/acl_users/anz_casclient; in the 'Activate' tab activate all four interfaces.

-Click 'Authentication' to configure 'Authentication Plugins', move 'anz_casclient' to the top.
+Click 'Authentication' to configure 'Authentication Plugins'; move 'anz_casclient' to the top.

-Click 'Challenge' to configure 'Challenge Plugins', move 'anz_casclient' to the top.
+Click 'Challenge' to configure 'Challenge Plugins'; move 'anz_casclient' to the top.

-Click 'Extraction' to configure 'Extraction Plugins', move 'anz_casclient' to the top.
+Click 'Extraction' to configure 'Extraction Plugins'; move 'anz_casclient' to the top.

 Go into 'Properties' tab to configure CAS related properties.